GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL PRO clients have access to all **product updates** and **premium support**, and can ask the Gato GraphQL team to work on integrations with popular WordPress plugins.

+Check out the [demos section on Gato GraphQL](https://gatographql.com/demos) to watch videos demonstrating the multiple use cases for this plugin.

 === Features ===

 Gato GraphQL PRO provides [all these features](https://gatographql.com/features#pro):